Sydney Kings: 2003–2008: First championship era

-The Kings again performed strongly in the 2004–05 season despite a disastrous early game against Townsville which saw C. J. Bruton out for weeks with an elbow injury, and a season ending torn ACL for rookie of the year candidate Luke Kendall.
+The Kings again performed strongly in the 2004–05 season despite a disastrous early game against Townsville which saw C. J. Bruton out for weeks with an elbow injury, and a season-ending ACL tear for rookie of the year candidate Luke Kendall.
 The Kings managed without their starting backcourt until Bruton came back and they signed import big man Rolan Roberts.
 Arguably stronger than before the Kings finished on top of the ladder and crushed the Wollongong Hawks in three straight games to become the first team in Australian league history to win three consecutive championships.
 Jason Smith was named the NBL Finals Most Valuable Player.

 In the 2005–06 season, the Kings again finished atop the ladder and made it to the grand final.
 Import centre Rolan Roberts suffered a torn pectoral muscle imitating a Vince Carter dunk during the All Star dunk competition and was replaced by Sedric Webber.
 In the finals they were swept 3–0 by the Chris Anstey led Melbourne Tigers.
 The club was then purchased in 2006 for $2 million by the chairman of fuel technology company Firepower International, Tim Johnston.
 Johnston later sold a part share in 2007 to 31-year-old Dorry Kordahi, CEO and owner of DKM.

-The 2006-07 season would see the Kings continue their success into the post-season despite losing star guard CJ Bruton in the previous off-season to the Brisbane Bullets.
-The Kings faced off against the Bruton led Bullets in the semi-finals losing 2-0 whilst captain and key player Jason Smith attempted to play through a broken hand.
+The 2006–07 season would see the Kings continue their success into the post-season despite losing star guard C. J. Bruton in the previous off-season to the Brisbane Bullets.
+The Kings faced off against the Bruton led Bullets in the semi-finals losing 2–0 while captain and key player Jason Smith attempted to play through a broken hand.

-A finals rematch was on the table for the Kings in the 2007-08 season facing off againt the Melbourne Tigers once again.
-The series this time would go to the deciding 5th game, which amongst rumors of a potential collapse for the club and uncertainty around playing contracts and future, saw the Kings lose 3-2 to the Tigers at home.
+A finals rematch was on the table for the Kings in the 2007–08 season facing off against the Melbourne Tigers once again.
+The series this time would go to the deciding 5th game, which among rumours of a potential collapse for the club and uncertainty around playing contracts and future, saw the Kings lose 3–2 to the Tigers at home.